etcoker/Data-Analysis-Portfolio/README.md

 My research has centered on the intersection of using data to understand and improve functioning, and my clients range from CEOs and business owners to front line workers.\
 I utilize Excel, Tableau, PowerBI, SQL, and Python.
 I know how to create organization-specific assessments as well as to deliver, interpret, analyze, and present from validated instruments.

-All data analysis projects are listed in the folders above, but noteworthy projects are listed below.
+All data analysis projects are listed in the folders above, but some of the noteworthy projects are listed below.

 # <ins> Noteworthy Projects: </ins>